jcahn99/jcahn99.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, I'm Joongchan Ahn"
+title: "Welcome!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-This is the front page of a website
+Hi, I'm Joongchan Ahn.

 Education
 ======